mcckyle/the-calendar/README.md

    npm run dev
    ```

-   The app will be live at `http://localhost:3000`.
+   The app will go live at `http://localhost:3000`.

 ## Project Status & Roadmap